reececomo/pixi-tagged-text/README.md

     // Defaults to 'align', 'fontSize', 'fill' (via `tint`),
     // 'letterSpacing', and 'wordWrapWidth' (via `maxWidth`).

-    // Here we are setting it to empty, to never infer PIXI.IBitmapTextStyle attributes. return {};
+    // Here we are setting it to empty, so we *never* infer
+    // PIXI.IBitmapTextStyle attributes from the PIXI.TextStyle.
+    return {};
   }
 }